 Top Pet Emergencies That Need Immediate Care

-As a pet parent, it's your job to make sure your four-legged friend stays healthy and happy.
-Bringing your pet in for a regular vet check-up can help to keep them in good health.
-But there might be times between regular vet visits and exams when your pet needs medical attention.
-In some cases, your pet might need treatment and care at an emergency animal hospital Jacksonville Beach, FL., right away.
+As a pet parent, you must ensure your four-legged friend stays healthy and happy.
+Bringing your pet in for a regular vet check-up can help keep them healthy.
+But there might be times when your pet needs medical attention between regular vet visits and exams.
+In some cases, your pet might need treatment and care at an emergency animal emergency clinic in Jacksonville Beach, FL., right away.

 Some pet emergencies are more common than others.
-Here's what to look out for and how to know when you need to bring your pet in for veterinary services immediately.
+Here's what to look out for and how to know when to immediately bring your pet in for veterinary emergency care.

-Your pet might have bleeding for a number of reasons.
+Your pet might have to bleed for several reasons.
 They might have been injured in a fight with another animal, such as another dog at a dog park or a wild animal in the woods.
 They might have fallen or gotten hit by a car.
 In some cases, bleeding occurs because of an injury inside your pet, such as a tumor.
-Whatever the cause of the bleeding, if it continues for more than five minutes, you need to bring your pet to an emergency veterinarian.
-An emergency vet will identify the cause of the bleeding and find a way to stop it so that your pet can get better.
+Whatever the cause of the bleeding, if it continues for more than five minutes, you must bring your pet to an emergency veterinarian.
+An emergency vet will identify the cause of the bleeding and find a way to stop it so your pet can improve.

 If you notice that your pet is having trouble taking a breath or that they are breathing rapidly, bring them to an emergency vet right away.
-Breathing problems can be a sign of any number of issues, including heart failure and heatstroke.
-In some cases, your pet's breathing problems might come in the form of them gagging or coughing continuously.
+Breathing problems can be signs of any issues, including heart failure and heatstroke.
+In some cases, your pet's breathing problems might result in them gagging or coughing continuously.

 - Warm ears

-Changes to your pet's bathroom habits, whether they develop diarrhea or stop going to the bathroom altogether, can be a medical emergency.
+Changes to your pet's bathroom habits can be a medical emergency, whether they develop diarrhea or stop going to the bathroom altogether.
 Your pet might have diarrhea or vomiting because they ate something they shouldn't have.
-If they haven't urinated or eliminated for more than 12 hours, that can be a sign that something is obstructing their bowels or bladder.
+If they haven't urinated or been eliminated for more than 12 hours, that can be a sign that something obstructs their bowels or bladder.

-Whether they have a fever, bleeding, loss of consciousness, or digestive distress, your pet needs emergency vet care.
-For their sake, bring them to an emergency vet care clinic in Jacksonville Beach, FL, right away if you notice any of the above concerns.
+Your pet needs emergency vet care if they have a fever, bleeding, loss of consciousness, or digestive distress.
+For their sake, bring them to an emergency vet care clinic in Jacksonville Beach, FL, immediately if you notice any of the above concerns.

-If you're not 100% sure whether your pet needs immediate treatment, the team at Forever Vets Animal Hospital can help you out.
-Call (904) 367-2787 and let us know what's going on with your companion, and we'll let you know what you can to do help them feel better quickly.
+If you're not 100% sure whether your pet needs immediate treatment, the Forever Vets Animal Hospital team can help you.
+Call (904) 367-2787 and let us know what's going on with your companion, and we'll let you know what you can do to help them feel better quickly.